x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

    - AutoDiscover and Exchange ActiveSync namespaces must be accessible from the Internet and cannot be fronted by a pre-authentication solution.

-   - Ensure SSL or TLS offloading isn't being used between the load balancer and your Exchange servers, as this will affect the use of the OAuth token.
+   - Ensure SSL or TLS offloading isn't being used between the load balancer and your Exchange servers, as such a usage will affect the use of the OAuth token.
 SSL and TLS bridging (termination and re-encryption) is supported.

 4. **Intune setup**: Both Intune standalone and [Co-Management](/sccm/comanage/overview) deployments are supported (Basic Mobility and Security for Microsoft 365 isn't supported).